rajeshrinet/pystokes/docs/paper/paper.md

 by the solution of the Stokes boundary integral equation.
 This transformation of the governing PDEs is the most direct way of relating boundary conditions (surface flux, slip velocities) to boundary values (surface concentration, surface traction).
 It reduces the dimensionality of the problem from a three-dimensional one in $V$ to a two-dimensional one on $S$.
 The second step is the spectral expansion of the field and its flux in terms of global basis functions on $S$.
-We use the geometry-adapted tensorial spherical harmonics, which provide an unified way of expanding both scalar and vector quantities on the surface of a sphere.
+We use the geometry-adapted tensorial spherical harmonics, which provide a unified way of expanding both scalar and vector quantities on the surface of a sphere.
 These functions are both complete and orthogonal and provide representations of the three-dimensional rotation group [@hess2015tensors].
 Thus, symmetries of the active boundary conditions can be represented in a straightforward and transparent manner.
 The third step is the discretization of the integral equation using the procedure of Ritz and Galerkin [@boyd2001chebyshev; @finlayson1966method], which reduces it to an infinite-dimensional self-adjoint linear system in the expansion coefficients.
 This exploits the orthogonality of the basis functions on the sphere.
 The matrix elements of